Online net worth trackers like Kubera make it easy to calculate your current wealth and plan your financial goals.

 Investment Tracker

-Kubera provides an excellent high-level investment tracker to see your unrealized gains by position and automatically populates the information when you link your stock and crypto accounts.
+Kubera provides an excellent high-level stock tracker to see your unrealized gains by position and automatically populates the information when you link your stock and crypto accounts.

 If your account doesn’t connect, you can manually add holdings by looking up the stock or crypto ticker.